Compound Sentences: 5 Things You Must Know About Them

 What are compound sentences?

 Compound sentences are the combination of two or more independent clauses to create complex ideas.
-The structures of compound sentences create a smooth connection between two related thoughts.

 These sentences also enhance the flow and quality of the writing while providing a deeper context for the reader.